Pi Alpha Alpha

 - encourage and reward scholarship and accomplishment among students and practitioners of public affairs and administration

 - promote the advancement of education and scholarship in the art and science of public affairs and administration

 - foster integrity and creative performance in the conduct of governmental and related public service operation

 Undergraduate students must have completed 15 semester hours in public affairs or public administration, maintain a 3.5 GPA in public affairs/administration and 3.0 GPA overall, and are in the last semester of junior year standing.

 Graduate students in the Price School of Public Policy must have completed at least fifty percent of required course work (minimum of 18 units) and have earned 3.7 GPA are eligible for membership.

-The Pi Alpha Alpha induction ceremonies are held in the fall and spring.
+The Pi Alpha Alpha induction ceremony is held in the spring.

 Pi Alpha Alpha applications may be submitted to:

 Christine Cho, Student Services Advisor